OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

         ~/github/openrisknet/home/openshift/recipes/renew-certificates/site.yml

-With this done you should then be able to run the OpenShift-provided certificate deployment playbook, which for our 3.7 production deployment can be achieved with this play: -
+With this done you should then be able to run the OpenShift-provided certificate deployment playbook, which for our 3.11 production deployment can be achieved with this play: -

-    $ ansible-playbook -i inventory \
-        ~/github/openshift-ansible-release-3.7/playbooks/byo/openshift-cluster/redeploy-certificates.yml

-In OpenShift 3.9 the certificate redeployment playbook has moved.
-In 3.9 you'd run: -

-    $ ansible-playbook -i inventory \
+    $ ansible-playbook -i inventory.yaml \
-        ~/github/openshift-ansible-release-3.9/playbooks/redeploy-certificates.yml
+        -e openshift_certificate_expiry_warning_days=1 \
+        ~/site-okd/okd-orchestrator/openshift-ansible/playbooks/redeploy-certificates.yml

->   You might need to adjust the `openshift_certificate_expiry_warning_days`
+>   As illustrated, you might need to adjust the
-    variable for the above playbooks, see the **Redeploying** note above.
+    `openshift_certificate_expiry_warning_days` variable for the above playbook.
+    Here we set it to 1 day.
+See the **Redeploying** note above.

 ## Renewing certificates for a specific node
 You can renew certificates for a specific node by placing the node hostname